WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/animations_transforms.md

 next: decorators
 ---

-RmlUi has rich support for transforms and animations.
+APUI has rich support for transforms and animations.
 This guide describes how to control these features from C++ side.

-See also the [RCSS documentation](../rcss/animations_transitions_transforms.html) on animations, transitions and transforms for more details and usage of these features from RCSS.
+See also the [CSS documentation](../css/animations_transitions_transforms.html) on animations, transitions and transforms for more details and usage of these features from CSS.

 ### Transforms